zauberzeug/nicegui/README.md

 # NiceGUI

 NiceGUI is an easy-to-use, Python-based UI framework, which shows up in your web browser.
-You can create buttons, dialogs, markdown, 3D scenes, plots and much more.
+You can create buttons, dialogs, Markdown, 3D scenes, plots and much more.

 It is great for micro web apps, dashboards, robotics projects, smart home solutions and similar use cases.
 You can also use it in development, for example when tweaking/configuring a machine learning algorithm or tuning motor controllers.